Penalized Estimation of Directed Acyclic Graphs From Discrete Data: Simulation Studies

-The PC algorithm is a popular constraint-based algorithm for learning Bayesian networks, with an efficient implementation in the R package \texttt{pcalg} \citep{kalisch2012causal}.
-In the comparisons, we applied it to both interventional and observational data.
-Since the PC algorithm cannot handle interventional data directly and cannot generate a DAG in general, we consider a two-step approach, called the PC-based method, to produce results favorable for the PC algorithm for interventional data.
-The output from the PC algorithm is a completed partially directed acyclic graph (CPDAG), which contains both directed and undirected edges.
-We first apply the PC algorithm to estimate a CPDAG from data.
-Then one may try to estimate the direction of an undirected edge using intervention data and produce a DAG.
-In the comparisons in Section~\ref{sec:ExpwInt}, however, we simply count an undirected edge between two nodes in a CPDAG as an expected edge, provided that there is a corresponding directed edge between the two nodes in the true DAG.
-Thus, the result reported for the PC-based method is an upper bound performance one can obtain for estimating a causal DAG.
-For observational data (Section~\ref{sec:ExpwObs}), we only consider the skeleton from a CPDAG for comparison.
-The tuning parameter for the PC algorithm is the significance level for conditional independence tests, which was chosen as $\alpha = 0.05$ for all data.
+The PC algorithm is a popular constraint-based algorithm for learning Bayesian networks, with an efficient implementation in the R package \texttt{pcalg} \citep{kalisch2012causal, hauser2012learning}.
+However, it may not produce a DAG for every data set, and instead its output is a completed partially directed acyclic graph (CPDAG), which contains both directed and undirected edges.
+To make a fair comparison, we distinguish undirected edges from directed ones in our calculation of various performance metrics, with details provided later.
+The tuning parameter for the PC algorithm is the significance level for conditional independence tests, which is chosen as $\alpha = 0.01$ for all data.

+The GIES algorithm can learn Bayesian networks from a mixture of observational and interventional data, by searching over the so-called interventional equivalence classes.
+However, the implementation of this algorithm in the \texttt{pcalg} package, the only implementation we found, can only take continuous data as input.
+So we generated continuous data from the simulated discrete data.
+The detailed procedure is described in the Supplemental Material.